Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 There are two ways to generate random data in Wake fuzz tests.

+!!! warning
+    Do not use the `random` module from the Python standard library to generate random data in fuzz tests.
+    Instead, use `random` defined in the `wake.testing` module.

 ### Flow arguments

 Every flow function can accept additional arguments to the implicit `self`.
 These arguments are generated based on the type hints: